slushpool/stratumprotocol/stratum-extensions.md

 ### Changes in request **"mining.submit"**

-Immediatelly after successful activation of version-rolling extension (result to "mining.configure" sent by server), the server MUST accept one additional parameter of the message "mining.submit".
+Immediately after successful activation of version-rolling extension (result to "mining.configure" sent by server), the server MUST accept one additional parameter of the message "mining.submit".
 Client MUST send one additional parameter, **version_bits** (6th parameter, after